 Tenniel was honored with knighthood by Queen Victorian in 1893 “as a national treasure and for his public service”.
 It was the first time an illustrator or cartoonist was so honored, and his knighting elevated the social standing of illustrators in general in the eyes of British society.

 And last today we have a painting by John Wright of Derby (1734-1797) of a young woman reading a letter by candlelight.
 I’m not sure what is upsetting the young man looking over her shoulder, but the woman is clearly pleased with the letter.
 Maybe it is a love letter and the young man is the young woman’s older brother?
 Who knows.
 One could probably weave a number of stories from this picture.

 I especially like how the artist illuminated his subjects, by making point of view from directly in front of the woman.
 To read the letter, she must hold it on the other side of the candle from herself, and from where the viewer “sits” the letter is between them and the candle.
 Thus we only see the light of the candle filtered through the letter’s paper and reflected in the faces of the two people.

 John Wright was primary a landscape and portrait artist, though he did do some ‘story-telling’ canvases – like The Alchemist in Search of the Philosopher’s Stone.
 I think Girl Reading a Letter by Candlelight is one of his best paintings.

 To see or download any of these images at full-size, please click on the image.

-Tags: .jpg, 1760, 1857, 1865, 1869, Abraham Lincoln, Alice in Wonderland, bw, color, daily public domain, DPD, envelope, free, graphics, illustration, image, Italy, John Wright of Derby, lady, letter, letters, Library of Congress, LOC, Mathew Brady, Papal States, post, postage, reading, Sir John Tenniel, stamp, U.S. Post Office, Wiki Commons, writing
+Tags: Alice in Wonderland, bw, color, envelope, illustration, Italy, John Wright of Derby, jpg, lady, letter, letters, Lincoln, Mathew Brady, Papal States, post, postage, reading, Sir John Tenniel, stamp, U.S. Post Office, writing